• Home Decor

 Save: Rugs and Throw Pillows

-I’ve never spent more than $400 on an area rug, even my 10 x 14 rugs.
+I’ve never spent more than $600 on an area rug, even my 10 x 14 rugs.
 And my other smaller rugs have been much cheaper!
-I have found that expensive rugs aren’t worth the money, so get something budget-friendly, which there are tons out there, like mine at Wayfair.
+I have found that expensive rugs aren’t worth the money to me right now since I have younger kids.

 The Best Place to Buy Rugs Online